LeonardJouve/gwent/README.md

 - Music state should be shared on entire app
 - Notify other player is in scoiatael dialog
 - Passive kings
-- Eredin destroyer not waiting to end to change current player
 - Eredin destroyer allows to select 2 times
 - Add description to eredin destroyer
 - disable gwent font on card
 - Scorch on row icon is incorrect.
 Should have horns
-- decoy is affected by moral
 - Cards in discard are not centered
 - Scorch should be discarded
 - Refresh page should redirect to lobby